 What days and times is the preschool program?

 Our preschool program will run Monday through Friday from 8:30-11:30 a.m.
 Children are expected to attend at least three days each week to take advantage of the preschool curriculum.

 Are you still providing programming the rest of the week as well?

 Yes, the hours around the preschool program will remain the same.
 You may choose an hourly schedule or weekly.

 Our preschool program's goals align with the readiness skills needed to be successful in kindergarten.
 We are also planning long-term studies that allow us to explore specific concepts in more depth, along with off-campus field trips.
 Using a child-centered approach the children's interests will guide our studies as we build on basic skills.

 Our curriculum covers all areas of social, physical and cognitive development.
 Here are some of the individual child goals included in our curriculum:

 What is a long-term study?

 In a long-term study, we choose a topic that is of interest to the children.
-We then explore the topic in depth over a three week period of time.
+We then explore the topic in depth over five to seven weeks.
 These studies often take the form of a question to be answered or explored.

 Here's an example of some of the questions we might ask if we were studying buildings: